How Population III Supernovae Determined the Properties of the First Galaxies: Conclusion

-Authors are appreciative of Li-Hsin Chen for her strong support on performing and analyzing \enzo\ simulations.
+The authors thank Li-Hsin Chen for her support with the \enzo\ simulations and analysis.
 We also thank Hiroyuki Hirashita and You-Hua Chu for useful comments.
-K. C. was supported by the Ministry of Science and Technology, Taiwan under grant no. MOST 110-2112-M-001-068-MY3 and the Academia Sinica, Taiwan under a career development award under grant no. AS-CDA-111-M04.
-He also thanks the Aspen Center for Physics, which is supported by NSF PHY-1066293, and the Kavli Institute for Theoretical Physics, which is supported by NSF PHY-1748958.
+K. C. was supported by the National Science and Technology Council, Taiwan under grant no. MOST 110-2112-M-001-068-MY3 and the Academia Sinica, Taiwan under a career development award under grant no. AS-CDA-111-M04.
 Numerical simulations were performed at the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231, at the Center for Computational Astrophysics (CfCA) at the National Astronomical Observatory of Japan (NAOJ), and at the TIARA Cluster at the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA).
-The data visualization were done with \texttt{yt} \citep{yt}.